DawnEggleton/JcinkSkinTemplate/README.md

 **Note**

-If you want to upload to GIT and use GIT's pages to display the functional mock on a publically-accessible webpage, you will need to remove the following line from the `.gitignore` file so that your final CSS and JS files are transmitted to GIT and are therefore accessible:
+If you want to upload to GIT and use GIT's pages to display the functional mock on a publically-accessible webpage, you will need to remove the following two lines from the `.gitignore` file so that your final CSS and JS files are transmitted to GIT and are therefore accessible:

 `dist/*`
+`public/*`

 **Available Mixins**